avinetworks/docs/ansible/best_practices/index.rst

       group1                        # variables assigned to hosts in group1
       group2                        # variables assigned to hosts in group2
     host_vars/
-      hostname1                     # variables assigned to the specific host with name of 'hostname1' hostname2                     # variables assigned to the specific host with name of 'hostname2'
+      hostname1                     # variables assigned to 'hostname1'
+      hostname2                     # variables assigned to 'hostname2'

-    library/                        # if you create custom modules to perform a task put them here
+    library/                        # custom modules go here

     avicontroller.yml               # playbook that can deploy your controller or
                                     # build your controller

-    avise.yml                       # playbook that can prepare your SE servers for
+    avise.yml                       # playbook that can prepare your SE servers
-                                    # the Linux Server Cluster Avi deploy
+                                    # for the Linux Server Cluster Avi deploy

-    create_vip.yml                  # playbook that may create a Virtual Service, Pool, etc.
-    ...                             # add more as you like, if you have too many of these,
+    create_vip.yml                  # playbook that uses modules to create vip ...                             # if you have too many of these,
                                     # think about combining tasks into roles,
                                     # and providing variables to roles

     roles/
-      avinetworks.avisdk            # avisdk role you downloaded from Ansible Galaxy avinetworks.avicontroller     # avicontroller role downloaded from Ansible Galaxy avinetworks.docker            # docker role downloaded from Ansible Galaxy automation_role/              # this can be the custom role you create tasks/
+      avinetworks.avisdk            # avisdk role downloaded from Galaxy avinetworks.avicontroller     # avicontroller role downloaded from Galaxy avinetworks.docker            # docker role downloaded from Galaxy automation_role/              # this can be the custom role you create tasks/
-          main.yml                  # this can be a bunch of tasks that are common to your playbooks vars/
+          main.yml                  # tasks that are common to your playbooks vars/
           main.yml                  # vars you set for your tasks within the role defaults/
-          main.yml                  # these are default values you can use to provide
+          main.yml                  # default values you that can provide
-                                    # defaults to your role tasks (can be overriden by playbook
+                                    # defaults to your role tasks
+                                    # and can be overriden by playbook
         library/                    # can also contain custom modules